JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 ## Blue Cheese Chicken Pie

 !!! abstract inline "Crust Ingredients"
-    - 400g unsalted butter
+    - 360g unsalted butter
     - 650g flour
+    - 200g grated neutral young cheddar
     - 1 tsp salt
     - a little less than 1 cup of water

 **Crust Instructions:**

-1. Pinch the butter, flour and salt into crumbling mass.
+1. Pinch the butter, flour and salt into soft but slightly crumbling mass.
 2. Add water and combine evenly.
 It shouldn't bee crumbling but also not too wet.
 3. Push the dough onto the sides and bottom of the baking tray.
 4. Poke some holes sparsely (about every 5cm) into the crust with a fork.